-From what I saw during the episode we screened, you’ll find instances where Nancy’s slightly over the top “fancy” ways quickly end up causing some unrest amongst her friends.
-I will be honest in saying that in the first 5 minutes of one of the episodes, I feared a little bit of mean girl stuff happening.
-However, I was really relieved to see how things played out and the lessons that were ultimately learned in the episode were actually really valuable for both kids and adults.
+From what I saw during the episode we screened, you’ll find instances where Nancy’s slightly over the top “fancy” ways quickly end up causing some unrest among her friends.
+Honestly, in the first 5 minutes of one episode, I feared a little bit of mean girl stuff happening.
+However, I was really relieved to see how things played out.
+Ultimately, the lessons that were learned in the episode were actually really valuable for both kids and adults.

 In fact, some of the themes you’ll find throughout the season include things like family first, creativity, embracing individuality, caring about your community and also fighting for what you believe in.
-These messages are so perfectly weaved into the storyline so they don’t come off as lecture or lesson so much as just an entertaining viewing experience.
+These messages weave into the storyline so perfectly, they don’t come off as lecture or lesson.
+Just an entertaining viewing experience.

 Speaking of viewing experience, Fancy Nancy does an amazing job in terms of the graphic environment of the series.
-The intention was always to create it in a 3D or multidimensional experience so it would look like a real, but heightened reality.
-You’ll notice intense attention to detail in how the characters are drawn, how they move, the textures of the skin and hair, and many more elements.
+The intention was to create it in a 3D/multidimensional experience so it would look like a real;e, the textures of the skin and hair, and many more elements.
 Fun fact: There are 236 areas of Fancy Nancy’s head that have strands of hair drawn in to create the most textured, realistic appearance you’d see in an animated series.

 Age range of Fancy Nancy Viewers

-Although older kids like my 9 y/0 Leila would probably want to watch the show for nostalgia, the show is actually designed for younger viewers perhaps up to about 6 or 7 years old.
-However, like many of the Disney Junior series, although it’s designed for kids, both Jamie Mitchell and Krista Tucker shared the sentiment that co-viewing is so important in a kids’ series and therefore, Fancy Nancy had to offer some entertainment value to parents and older viewers as well.
+Older kids like my 9 y/0 Leila would probably want to watch the show for nostalgia.
+However, the show is actually for younger viewers -perhaps up to about 6 or 7 years old.
+However, like many of the Disney Junior series, although it’s designed for kids, both Jamie Mitchell and Krista Tucker shared the sentiment that co-viewing is so important in a kids’ series.
+Therefore, Fancy Nancy had to offer some entertainment value to parents and older viewers as well.
 I will have to say they achieved that as even I got excited to see how each episode would end.